anza-xyz/solana-pay/docs/src/core/transfer-request/MERCHANT_INTEGRATION.md

 ---
-title: Merchant Integration
+title: Create a transfer request
 slug: /core/transfer-request/merchant-integration
 ---

-# Merchant Integration

 This section describes how a merchant can integrate Solana Pay transfer requests into their payments flow.
 It shows how to create a payment request link, encode it into a QR code, find the transaction, and validate it.